crig

 - transcription, audio generation, and image generation

-- Agent workflows with static context, dynamic context, tools, tool servers, and multi-turn prompting.
+- Agent workflows: static context, dynamic (RAG) context, tools, tool servers, memory, multi-turn prompting with hooks

-- Structured extraction through the same submit-tool strategy used upstream.
+- Structured extraction using the same submit-tool strategy as upstream Rig

-- Tool definitions, embedding-backed tools, MCP-backed tools, and channel-based tool server execution.
+- Tool definitions, embedding-backed tools, MCP tools, concurrent tool-server execution

 Get Started